maciejpedzich/website/content/blog/how-i-hardly-ever-use-ai.md

 ## What’s your overall take?
 Does it help you enjoy your work more, or less?
 Does it make you more or less productive?

-Using an LLM to help me build a project or solve a programming problem feels dishonest.
+Using an LLM to build a project or solve a programming problem for me feels dishonest.
 It takes away all the fun from doing these two things, which is completely missing the point.

 And like I said earlier, having to proofread the reply to my prompt, editing the prompt to provide feedback, and so on until I eventually landing at a decent enough solution... that seems quite counterproductive to me.